Adnuntius/documentation/adnuntius-advertising/admin-api/api-requests.md

 #### Error Responses <a id="error-responses"></a>

-Along with the [HTTP response codes](https://api.adnuntius.com/#response-codes), [translatable messages](https://api.adnuntius.com/#translatable-messages) are also returned to provide additional information.
+Along with the HTTP response codes, Translatable Messages are also returned to provide additional information.

 `ErrorMessage`s are returned for common error scenarios and `ValidationErrorMessage`s are returned when an object update contains invalid data.